DIY marbled flower pots

 Next, take your pot and start dragging it through the mixture.
 Unlike me, You might want to wear gloves.
 I regretted taking mine off, and was left with crazy polish hands afterward.

 Roll the pot around in the water until you use up the polish floating on top.
 One coat most likely wont cover the whole pot, so keep repeating the steps until the whole pot is covered to your liking.
 As the layers pile on it creates a cool effect.

 Keep repeating this process with more pots until you’re happy.

-I ended up marbling five flower pots, and am really digging the results.
+I ended up doing five DIY marbled flower pots, and am really digging the results.
 I think I’ll leave one on each of our neighbor’s doorsteps with a little note in celebration of spring.

 I’ll be keeping a couple for myself too, of course. 🙂

 You can also experiment with other items to see how they turn out.
 If you do you HAVE to tag me on Instagram so I can see the results.